 Preferred Interests and Preparation

 The student should be interested in the intersection of art and technology and in building things.
-Some programming experience will be helpful.
+Object oriented programming experience will be helpful.

 Meeting Schedule & Location

 - Electrical and Computer Engineering